CyberT33N/cursor-cheat-sheet/README.md

 3. Open Cursor > Cursor Settings > Models
   3.1 Disable all other models and add new model which has the same name as your hosted llm in ollama in my case 3.2.
 At section OpenAI API Key add your base url `https://xxxxxxxxxxxxx.ngrok-free.app/v1`.
-And then you must add a valid Open AI API Key
+And then click verify